metal-stack/docs/docs/src/index.md

 ### Open Source

 The metal-stack is open source and free of constraints regarding vendors and third-party products.
 The stack is completely built on open source products.
-We have an open community actively working on the metal-stack, which can assist you delivering all reasonable features you are gonna need.
+We have a community actively working on the metal-stack, which can assist you delivering all reasonable features you are gonna need.

 ## Why Bare Metal?